 Ruedi Thomi, Jonas Jäggy

 You’d like to start ski touring, but don’t yet know exactly where there are good tours for beginners?
-Transa employee Thomas has put together five easy tours so that you can enjoy the winter on your skis away from the slopes.
+Transa employee Urs has put together five easy tours so that you can enjoy the winter on your skis away from the slopes.

 Touring skis, skins, avalanche transceiver – of course you need the right equipment for ski touring.
 But having appropriate knowledge is just as important.
 A training course will explain the key issues regarding snow conditions and assessing them, equipment and weather.
 You don’t have to be a mountain guide or a professional skier to go touring by yourself.